+The National Drug Treatment Monitoring System (NDTMS) data helps drug treatment demonstrate the outcomes it achieves for the people it treats and in doing so aids accountability for the money invested in it.
 NDTMS is a national standard and is applicable to young people and adults within community and secure setting-based treatment providers.
 The dataset is accredited by NHS Digital and the Information Standard is published under section 250 of the Health and Social Care Act 2012.

-This document defines the items to be collected and utilised by NDTMS for use by young people's drug and alcohol services within the community.
-Information and definitions relating to data collection by adult and secure settings can be found in the collection on NDTMS.net.
+This document defines the items to be collected and utilised by NDTMS.

+This document contains definitions for use by young people's drug and alcohol services in the community, who may see young people up to the age of 24.
+Information and definitions relating to data collection by adult drug and alcohol treatment services and secure settings can be found in the collection: National Drug Treatment Monitoring System dataset guidelines.